HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 -  **Paid-for services** such as [Shopify](https://www.shopify.com/) that host your store and help you get started.
 They provide website hosting, site and page templates, product-data management, shopping carts and payments.
 -  **Software platforms** such as [Magento Open Source](https://magento.com/products/magento-open-source) which you set up, host and manage yourself.
 These platforms can be powerful and flexible, but may be more complex to set up and run than services such as Shopify.
--  **Hosted platforms** such as [Magento Commerce](https://magento.com/products/magento-commerce) that offer the same features as their self-hosted counterparts, except that hosting is managed as a service by a third party.
+-  **Hosted platforms** such as [Magento Commerce](https://magento.com/products/magento-commerce) that offer the same features as their self-hosted counterparts, except that hosting is managed as a service by a third-party.

 <figure>
   <div class="big-number">10%</div>